roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     print("Sample task has been executed")
 ```

-To give you a better idea how decorators are used in the wild, let's go through just a few very common problems that can be solved with decorators:
+To give you a better idea of how decorators are used in the wild, let's go through just a few very common problems that can be solved with decorators:

 - register a new item in some registry.
 Let's say, you want to give an elegant way to extend a list webapp routes that you don't know beforehand.
-The example above illustrates the register pattern you can use to achieve that.
+The example above illustrates the "register" pattern you can use to achieve that.
 Many Python web frameworks use decorators for that purpose like [Flask](https://flask.palletsprojects.com/en/1.0.x/tutorial/layout/), [Bottle](https://bottlepy.org/docs/dev/), [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/) and others.
-Another example is [Python's Socket.io client](https://python-socketio.readthedocs.io/en/latest/intro.html#client-examples)  that uses decorators to register handlers to some events.
-Yet another example is [Celery](https://docs.celeryq.dev/en/stable/getting-started/first-steps-with-celery.html#application) that uses decorators to register their tasks.
+Another example is [Python's Socket.io client](https://python-socketio.readthedocs.io/en/latest/intro.html#client-examples) which uses decorators to register handlers to some events.
+Yet another example is [Celery](https://docs.celeryq.dev/en/stable/getting-started/first-steps-with-celery.html#application) which uses decorators to register their tasks.
 - do caching of some function results without modifying the function code.
-The built-in `functools` package contains `lru_cache` decorator that can be used to cache output of any function.
+The built-in `functools` package contains `lru_cache` decorator that can be used to cache the output of any function.
 - add some markers to the function for the following processing.
 Tensorflow, for example, has a [`do_not_generate_docs()`](https://github.com/tensorflow/tensorflow/blob/299cb76dd913e7bb0349a13c1165459dac4ea81e/tensorflow/tools/docs/doc_controls.py#L46) decorator that marks functions that should not be exposed in its documentation.
 - mark route as one that requires authorization.
-[Django](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#the-staff-member-required-decorator) and many Flask extension use decorators to mark webapp routes as ones that requires authorization.
+[Django](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#the-staff-member-required-decorator) and many Flask extensions use decorators to mark webapp routes as ones that require authorization.
 - parametrize a test function.
 [Pytest](https://docs.pytest.org/en/6.2.x/example/parametrize.html) uses decorators heavily and one of the use cases is to pass a few test cases to the same test function.
-- MANY more..
+- MANY more...

 ### Context Managers

 Finally, let's review another case where Python has a concise solution.

-You have probably noticed that quite a few components in programming require us to do in three steps:
+You have probably noticed that quite a few components in programming require us to do three steps:

 - initialization (beginning of a context)
 - the actual business logic
 - clean up (end of the context)

-You can think about work with database, acquiring locks, work with files, mocking something in tests, so on.
+You can think about working with database, acquiring locks, working with files, mocking something in tests and so on.
 Those initialization and cleanup stages create some kind of context where you can perform some business logic.

-This pattern is so common that Python has got a separate support on the language level to write those things in a readable way.
+This pattern is so common that Python has got separate support on the language level to write those things in a readable way.
 It's called context manager.
 Here is an example:

 ```python
 from contextlib import contextmanager